hueblerw/phase-0-tracks/web_dev/jquery/notes.md

 10.Compatibility methods that are natively available in modern browsers, but need fall backs for older ones, such as inArray() and each()
 11.Multi-browser (not to be confused with cross-browser) support.

 Basically, they are special functions made that can be accessed and used in javascript as usual when designing a website.
 Really, you need to find things that work with the particular task you are trying to achieve.
-My plan is too look around generally on the W3 schools site to get a big picture idea of what to do.
+My plan is too look around generally on the W3 schools site to get a big picture idea of what to do syntacitally.
 Then I plan to come up with the mini-project idea and attempt research anything I can to make that work.
 Since, I tend to work better to a goal than just by screwing around.

-I also find a nice basics instructional video that explains certain things like how the basic syntax works and the basic opening commands needed to operate it.
+I also find a nice basics instructional video series that explains certain things like how the basic syntax works and the basic opening commands needed to operate it.

 https://www.youtube.com/watch?v=hMxGhHNOkCU